uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 [motivation]: #motivation

 Developing a Health Check Tool for Uyuni is becoming more critical with each passing day.
 We have an increasing number of bug reports and a bug report usually takes a lot more time due to the extensive communication overhead involved.
-We need a tool that helps identify issues quickly and present the state of suse manager health to all the stakeholders on each level from users to support and engineering.
+We need a tool that helps identify issues quickly and present the state of Uyuni health to all the stakeholders on each level from users to support and engineering.

 ## Use cases